mr3y-the-programmer/Podcaster/README.md

 - ✅ Select episode's playback speed.
 - ✅ Download episodes to play them offline.
 - ✅ Automatic background refreshing/syncing of your subscriptions.
+- ✅ Support for playlists (Queue feature)
 - ✅ Continue playing episodes from where you left off.
 - ✅ Material 3 dynamic theming & light/dark theme.
 - ❌ Import/Export your subscriptions from/to OPML.
-- ⌛ Support for playlists (Queue feature)
 - ❌ Improving support for RTL languages & adding more translations.
 - ❌ History feature.

-✅ Implemented     ❌ Not yet Implemented     ⌛ Implemented but not yet released.
+✅ Implemented     ❌ Not yet Implemented

 ## Download
 Google Play: